 The cause of scleroderma is unknown.
 A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.

 The disease most often affects people 30 to 50 years old.
 Women get scleroderma more often than men do.
 Some people with scleroderma have a history of being around silica dust and polyvinyl chloride, but most do not.

 Widespread scleroderma can occur with other autoimmune diseases, including systemic lupus erythematosus

 .These cases are referred to as mixed connective disease.

 Some types of scleroderma affect only the skin, while others affect the whole body.

 - Localized scleroderma.
 Often affects only the skin on the hands and face.
 It develops slowly, and rarely spreads in the body or causes serious problems.

 - Systemic scleroderma, or sclerosis.
 May affect large areas of skin and organs such as the heart, lungs, or kidneys.
 There are two main types limited disease (CREST syndrome) and diffuse disease.

 Skin symptoms of scleroderma may include:

-- Fingers or toes that turn blue or white in response to hot and cold temperatures (Raynaud's phenomenon
+- Fingers or toes that turn blue or white in response to cold temperatures (Raynaud's phenomenon

 - Hair loss